 Over the past 100 years, the United States and Michigan have been hit with four influenza pandemics.
-Of all of these, the 1918 outbreak was the most serious in terms of mortality and the two-year duration of the epidemic.
+Of all of these, the 1918 outbreak was the most serious in terms of mortality and the two-year duration of the Michigan pandemic.

 The 1918 pandemic had four waves that continued into 1920.
 The Spanish flu began in the spring of 1918.
 It seemed to start simultaneously in Europe and the United States.
 Historians point out that a significant contributor to the outbreak of the virus was that soldiers transported between the U.S and the European fronts lines.